JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 ### Guidelines for Highlighting Syntax

-In-paragraph code fragments and IntelliJ Platform APIs are formatted according to these rules:
+In-paragraph code fragments and IntelliJ Platform APIs are formatted according to the following rules.

+#### Code

 * Avoid using qualifiers like "`Foo` interface" or "`Foo` abstract class".
-  Just refer to `Foo`.
+  Instead, refer to `Foo`.
 * The FQN is used for the first reference to an interface, class, or package on a page.
   Rather than `AnAction`, introduce it as `com.intellij.openapi.actionSystem.AnAction`.
   Subsequent references on the page can be `AnAction`.
-  Exception: the FQN is not used with an GitHub [link](#links).
+  Exception: the FQN is not used with a GitHub [link](#links).
+* Method names always use empty parentheses: "call `bar()` to apply."
+  Method names are prefixed with the class/interface name when needed for clarity: `Foo.bar()`.

+#### Extension Points

+* Extension point name must be followed by "extension point (EP)" for the first occurrence on a page.
+  All following can use "EP" suffix.
 * Use the FQN when first introducing an [extension point](plugin_extension_points.md) (EP) on a page.
   Rather than `stubIndex`, introduce `com.intellij.stubIndex`.
   Subsequent mentions on the page can be `stubIndex`.

+#### XML

 * For XML elements, use the tag notation with syntax highlighting: `<idea-version>`.
   Attributes are shown with syntax highlighting, and attribute values are shown in quotes: `since-build="191"`
-* Method names always use empty parentheses: "call `bar()` to apply."
-  Method names are prefixed with the class/interface name when needed for clarity: `Foo.bar()`.

 ### Source Code